Insight Counseling Center

 Training

-We conduct annual HIPAA training to keep our protocols current, ensuring robust practices.
+Annual HIPAA training is conducted to keep our protocols current and ensure robust practices.

 Breach Response

 ICC supports Associates (AMFTs, ACSWs, APCCs) through structured weekly supervision to foster professional growth, ensure quality care, and meet California law and BBS requirements.
-Supervision includes 1 hour of individual or 2 hours of group sessions per 10 clinical hours worked, covering case reviews and providing emergency support as needed.
-External supervisors must be approved by ICC and provide contact information.
+Supervision includes 1 hour of individual or 2 hours of group sessions per 10 clinical hours worked.

 Administrative Duties